paulsammut/ramosclock/readme.md

 ### Wireless

-The wireless data link betweeon the defuse panel and the clock is handled by a CC1101 chip on board an Anaren module.
-This module was the most expensive part of the bom ($11 at high volume) but it was pre-certed as an intentional radiator.
+The wireless data link between the defuse panel and the clock is handled by a CC1101 chip on board an Anaren module.
+This module was the most expensive part of the BOM ($11 at high volume) but it was pre-certified as an intentional radiator.
 Interfacing to the CC1101 chip was a bit of a pain, the but the source is all there as a reference.
 Great chip and we had very good range throughout a house and sometimes outside the house.